wolaryofficial/BMNG_AdvancedRPC/README.md

 ## Installation

-1. Download `advanced_rpc_1.0.0.zip` from [GitHub Releases](https://github.com/wolaryofficial/BMNG_AdvancedRPC/releases).
-2. Place the ZIP in the `mods` directory inside your active BeamNG.drive user folder. **Do not extract it.** See the [official installation guide](https://documentation.beamng.com/tutorials/mods/installing-mods/) if you need help finding the folder.
+1. Open [AdvancedRPC on the official BeamNG Repository](https://www.beamng.com/resources/advancedrpc.39485/) and choose **Subscribe**, or search for **AdvancedRPC** in the in-game Repository and subscribe there.
-3. Enable AdvancedRPC in the game's Mod Manager and keep the Discord desktop app running.
+2. Confirm that AdvancedRPC is enabled in the game's Mod Manager.
+3. Start the Discord desktop app and keep it running while you play.
 4. Enable Rich Presence and Discord Rich Presence in BeamNG's settings, and allow activity sharing in Discord.
 5. Open **Esc → Mods → AdvancedRPC**.
 Leave **Connection mode** set to **BeamNG Native** to start without a bridge or an Application ID.

+For manual installation, download the mod ZIP from the [BeamNG mod page](https://www.beamng.com/resources/advancedrpc.39485/) or [GitHub Releases](https://github.com/wolaryofficial/BMNG_AdvancedRPC/releases), then place it in the `mods` directory inside your active BeamNG.drive user folder. **Do not extract it.** See the [official installation guide](https://documentation.beamng.com/tutorials/mods/installing-mods/) if you need help finding the folder.
 Use the packaged mod ZIP, rather than GitHub's automatically generated source-code ZIP.

 When updating from CustomRPC, remove the old mod ZIP before installing AdvancedRPC; existing settings and profiles are imported automatically.

 ## Using your own Discord application